Network Technical Code and Planning Criteria

 Generator and Load Model Guidelines and Model Change Management Requirements

-The Generator and Load Model Guidelines and Model Change Management Requirements provide guidance for users regarding the requirements they are expected to meet in providing computer models and associated information for their connected plant and equipment.
-Providing models that meet the functional and accuracy requirements specified in the Model Guidelines will assist in maintaining safe and reliable operation of the power system within its specified limits.
+These guidelines provide requirements for providing computer models and associated information for connected plant and equipment.
+Meeting the functional and accuracy requirements assists in maintaining safe and reliable operation of the power system within its limits.